bane-labs/docs/bridge/general/bridging-transparency-and-verifiable-relaying.md

 1. Continues processing all new bridge operations in order, updating its local view of:
   a. the current nonce, and
   b. the current hash-chain root.
-2. When it is time to produce a signature (e.g., at the end of a block of after some fixed number of operations), it **signs only the lates/top root**.
+2. When it is time to produce a signature (e.g., at the end of a block or after some fixed number of operations), it **signs only the latest/top root**.

 Along with this signature, the validator provides the relayer with a **batch of payloads** that led to this top root.
 This is referred to as a **signed batch**:

 * the **signature** is over the top root value
-* the **batch** contains all bride operations that were applied to reach that root (e.g., all 10 deposits in a block, with their nonces and payloads).
+* the **batch** contains all bridge operations that were applied to reach that root (e.g., all 10 deposits in a block, with their nonces and payloads).

 In other words, the validators sign the **final state commitment** (top root), and accompany it with the **full ordered list of operations** that explain how they got there.